 “This was a challenging assignment to keep on budget, Bob.
 I was able to save us money by bringing some of the work in-house and establishing a training program for our production staff which means we’ll be able to do more of it on our own dime moving forward.”

 3. Offer Comparison and Ask for Assessment

-How to get an unengaged boss to give you the accolades you deserve?
-Ask for feedback in a way that makes your success apparent and get Bob to take the bait…
+How do you get a disengaged boss to give you the accolades you deserve?
+Ask for feedback in a way that makes your success apparent and gets Bob to take the bait…

 “Bob, I thought this year’s contest strategy was stronger than last.
 We had 115,000 more entries and greater engagement on social channels based on the distribution plan and catchy hashtag.
 What do you think was our best improvement when comparing the two campaigns?”